Introduction and Interview by David Wagstaff

-I salute those who are able to make the leap from a solid, predictable income stream, and let go for uncertain income and lots of hard work that is frequently the life of the entrepreneur.
+I salute those who are able to make the leap from a solid, predictable income stream and let go of uncertain income and lots of hard work that is frequently the life of the entrepreneur.

 As you will read in Erica’s story, starting a business can be very stressful and can cause health issues if you don’t take the time to take care of yourself.